diarrabell/DRL-Recommenders/README.md

 ## SNQN Recommender Overview
 The SNQN, or Supervised Negative Q-learning, recommender, addresses the challenges of applying reinforcment learning algorithms directly.
 SNQN addresses the issue with no real-time feedback during off-policy learning by combining supervised sequential learning with reinforcement learning.
 Additionally, there often is a lack of sufficient reward signals available, especially negative reward signals, and using only positive reward signals causes the Q-values to be overestimated.
 The Q-learning loss function of SNQN incorporates action rewards for a sampled set of negative, or unobserved, actions in addition to the positive ones.
 The deep reinforcement learning portion therefore acts as a self-regularizer by giving higher rewards to positive actions.

-In this project, GRU is used as the base model.
+In this project, GRU is used as the base model, and it is used twice per dataset with the SNQN recommender: The original SNQN recommender will be used, along with a modified SNQN recommender that incorporates item features.

 ## Incorporating Item Features into the SNQN Recommender
 The project uses some components from the **HRNN-meta**, or hierarchical recurrent network with meta data, model.
 HRNN-meta incorporates user and item features into the recommendation systems through learned embeddings in order to adapt to preferences in real-time and address the "cold-start" problem for new users and items that have not been interacted with yet.